-The County of Maui in collaboration with the Credit Unions of Maui (Maui County FCU, Maui FCU, Kahului FCU, Valley Isle Community FCU, Wailuku FCU, Maui Teachers FCU), announces the Maui County Small Business Grant for Restaurants, Bars and Gyms.
-The grant program is part of the American Rescue Plan to assist Restaurants, Bars and Gyms in Maui County.
+The County of Maui in collaboration with the Credit Unions of Maui (Maui County FCU, Maui FCU, Kahului FCU, Valley Isle Community FCU, Wailuku FCU, Maui Teachers FCU), announces the Maui County Small Business Grant.
+The grant program is part of the American Rescue Plan to assist small businesses in Maui County.
 The Maui County Small Business Grant should not be mistaken for the "Kokua Maui County Recovery & Relief Fund" that was administered in 2020 by the Credit Unions of Maui.
 This program is not an expense reimbursement program, rather upon qualification, the business will receive a grant for $5,000.
-FOR GRANT DETAILS AND TO APPLY, CLICK HERE.
+10 GRANTS ARE STILL AVAILABLE AND WILL BE DISTRIBUTED ON A FIRST-COME, FIRST SERVED BASIS.
+TO APPLY, CLICK HERE.

 The U.S. Treasury has established new tax relief programs for qualified businesses and entities impacted by the COVID-19 pandemic.
 These include:

 The SBA will pay 6 months of principal, interest, and any associated fees that borrowers owe for all current 7(a), 504, and Microloans in regular servicing status as well as new 7(a), 504, and Microloans disbursed prior to September 27, 2020.
 This relief is not available for Paycheck Protection Program loans or Economic Injury Disaster loans.
 SBA Borrowers: Contact your lender if you have any questions.
 Visit the SBA Debt Relief webpage for more information.